pmq20/node-packer/node/doc/api/modules.md

 3. If X begins with './' or '/' or '../'
    a.
 LOAD_AS_FILE(Y + X)
    b.
 LOAD_AS_DIRECTORY(Y + X)
+   c.
+THROW "not found"
+4. If X begins with '#'
+   a.
+LOAD_INTERAL_IMPORT(X, Y)
+4. LOAD_SELF_REFERENCE(X, Y)
-4. LOAD_NODE_MODULES(X, dirname(Y))
+5. LOAD_NODE_MODULES(X, dirname(Y))
-5. THROW "not found"
+6. THROW "not found"

 LOAD_AS_FILE(X)
-1. If X is a file, load X as JavaScript text.
+1. If X is a file, load X as its file extension format.
 STOP
 2. If X.js is a file, load X.js as JavaScript text.
 STOP
 3. If X.json is a file, parse X.json to a JavaScript Object.
 STOP
 4. If X.node is a file, load X.node as binary addon.
 STOP

 LOAD_INDEX(X)
 1. If X/index.js is a file, load X/index.js as JavaScript text.
 STOP
 2. If X/index.json is a file, parse X/index.json to a JavaScript object.
 STOP
 3. If X/index.node is a file, load X/index.node as binary addon.
 STOP

 LOAD_AS_DIRECTORY(X)
 1. If X/package.json is a file,